Virtual-Coffee/virtualcoffee.io/src/_generatedfiles/CODE_OF_CONDUCT.md

 While Virtual Coffee is an open and welcoming community, citation of other's comments in a public forum must have the prior permission of the contributor(s).

-## Reporting Code of Conduct Violations
+## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Moderator responsible for enforcement at hello@virtualcoffee.io or anonymously at [our CoC violation form](https://virtualcoffee.io/report-coc-violation).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Moderator responsible for enforcement at hello@virtualcoffee.io or anonymously at https://virtualcoffee.io/report-coc-violation.
 All complaints will be reviewed and investigated promptly and fairly.

 The Moderator is obligated to respect the privacy and security of the reporter of any incident.